b-akhil-reddy/5G-RAN-srsRAN-Open5gs/README.md

       config:
           - subnet: 10.0.2.0/24
 ```
-Another way of doing it is to identify the name of the network that is created by oran-sc-ric(usually it would be `<prefix>_ric_network` where `<prefix>` is the name of the folder to which the `docker-compose.yml` file is in) one can use this name and change this [`docker compose`](./docker-compose.yml) file to use this network instead as following:
+Another way of doing is by identifying the name of the network that is created by oran-sc-ric(usually it would be `<prefix>_ric_network` where `<prefix>` is the name of the folder to which the `docker-compose.yml` file is in).
+One can use this as the network name and change this [`docker compose`](./docker-compose.yml) file to use the network created by oran-sc-ric deployment.
+Following is the change:
 ```
   ...
   networks: